Configuring Custom Roles Claim Rule (Example) - Cloud

 Example

-3. Enter the configuration to the Custom rule field.
+3. Enter the configuration in the Custom rule field.

 c:[Type == "http://schemas.microsoft.com/ws/2008/06/identity/claims/windowsaccountname", Issuer == "AD AUTHORITY"]